 This interactivity will provide you with valuable information, and give you a chance to explain any confusing points or dispel any doubts that your prospect harbors.

-Bear in mind that this is a two-way communication and that the more questions your prospect asks, the better.
+Bear in mind that this is a dialogue and that the more questions your prospect asks, the better.
 So always jump at the opportunity to transform your presentation into a lively discussion which will give you a chance to showcase your product or service and demonstrate your expertise and willingness to help your prospects solve their problems.

 Online presentations offer you this possibility, as you can see how much time prospects spend on each page, whether they browse all the pages till the last one or drop out, or what they skip.